plasmaofthedawn/pladcl/readme.md

 `pladcl.vim` is a vim syntax highlighting file i wrote for vim

+## notes on writing !!

+some registers are reserved for use by the pladcl compiler. these registers are:

+- `i`: current input index
+- `I`: current input stack
+- `n`: current input value
+- `s`: current state
+- `l`: main loop macro
+- `S`: array of state functions

+- `L`: loop stack (for use by while loops)
+- `F`: array of function functions
+- `q`: quit macro

+- `t`: trash variable (for disposing of unwanted junk by storing it in here)

+a lot of these things can be modified but only if u know what ur doing lol.

 ## syntax

 the entire code is stuck into three types of blocks, `state`, `function`, and `interrupt`.